-I had no clue that geese were actually a problem, or that people wanted to get rid of geese.
+I had no clue that people wanted to get rid of geese.
 Well, that’s not entirely true.
 I knew that when people started slipping and falling on goose droppings at our city’s water front we had a problem with geese.
 But how to get rid of geese?
 And is it easy?
-“The thing that you have to remember” Tom Starling of Bird-X, “is that birds get used to anything that doesn’t change very frequently.
+“The thing that you have to remember” according to Tom Starling of Bird-X, “is that birds get used to anything that doesn’t change very frequently.
 Geese have been known to nest on firing ranges for the Navy.
 People use stuff like noise cannons and expect that to scare them off.
 So, that’s just a general principle to keep in mind.”
 We’ve kept that in mind and have provided some home remedy solutions for a goose problem that you may want to try individually, but are best used together as an integrative approach to getting rid of geese community-wide.

 The key to effective goose control is to repel the geese before the local population gets too large, or to make your property as unattractive to geese as possible.
 The goose control strategies outlined and described below are typical non-lethal methods for getting rid of geese, proffered by wildlife management experts.